arokettu/json5-builder/docs/options.rst

 --------------------

 Default: ``false``.
+Supported by encoders: JSON5 only.

 Renders multiline values on multiple lines.
-Multiline support is poor in both JSON and JSON5.
+Multiline support is poor in both JSON and JSON5 only.
 (It's better in JSON6 but neither JSON6 is widely used nor I like the standard in general) This rendering mode tries to make multiline values look somewhat better by rendering them in heredoc style by postfixing lines with ``"\n\"``::